-The project was devised at the University of Roma Tor Vergata, Italy, in the second part of '90s, when each PA organization usually was still including an internal data-processing unit.

-The project involved personnel of the target organizations in the whole software process, and was specified by Use cases.
-However, higher level managers did not participated.
+- We want to devise the project in the University of Roma Tor Vergata, Italy. - We presume that each participating PA organization includes an internal data-processing unit. - The project should involve stakeholders of the target organizations in the whole software process, and is to be specified by Use cases.
+However, we do not expect that higher level managers will participate.